 Among mid-cap growth funds, the DF Dent Mid-Cap Growth (MUTF:DFDMX) is somewhat pricey, but it’s a no-load fund and one of the sturdier options in its respective group.
 Open to new investors, DFDMX has $2,500 minimum investment, but it is worth the cost of admission because the fund is one of the most highly-rated products in its peer group.

-Over the past decade, a $10,000 investment in DFDMX has turned into about $35,500, or about $12,000 more than the average fund in the mid-cap growth space.
+Over the past decade, a $10,000 investment in DFDMX has turned into about $32,300.
 DFDMX’s managers can and do hold stocks for several years, sometimes allowing holdings to become large caps and retaining those positions as long as the companies maintain robust growth.